Existing Borrower FAQ’s

 Charges may apply when you ask for certain changes to be made to your account, request specific documents or when your account is in arrears.
 This is to cover the Society’s additional costs in administering your account.
 If you wish, you can choose to add these charges to your mortgage account.
 However, you should consider carefully before adding any charges to your mortgage as these will incur interest charges at the rate of interest applicable to your mortgage account.

 Details of our current charges can be found in our Tariff of Charges.
+For more information on the charges you may have to pay, contact our Mortgage Admin Team on 01509 631961 or email [email protected]

 Can I change the repayment method on my mortgage?